 - 4 to 5 pounds fresh tomatoes*

 - 1 to 2 teaspoons salt optional

 - Heat oven to 425 degrees.

-- Prep however many baking pans you need for your tomatoes, or will fit in your oven by spreading 1-2 tablespoons of olive oil on the bottoms.
+- Prep however many baking pans you need for your tomatoes, or will fit in your oven by spreading 1 tablespoons of olive oil on the bottom of each

 - Cut large tomatoes in half, core and slice off blossom ends.
 Set cut side down in oiled pans.
 For smaller tomatoes, simply slice the tops, core and set sliced top down in pan (the blossom ends of smaller tomatoes aren't usually noticeable, but if they are, go ahead and slice them off, too).